BettercareHealth/bettercare/maternal-mental-health/test-4.md

 	-	Express feelings in a neutral way
 	+	Express feelings in a negative way
 	-	Don’t express feelings, they are about hitting and running
-11. What stressful factors at work affect health workers?
+11. What stressful factors at work affect health or social workers?
 	+	Absenteeism by colleagues
 	-	Being able to take sick leave
 	-	Being able to take annual leave
 	-	Being able to take maternity leave
-12. What stressful personal life factors influence health workers?
+12. What stressful personal life factors influence health or social workers?
 	-	Supportive partner
 	-	Children performing well at school
 	-	Predictable public transport